MicrosoftDocs/windows-dev-docs/hub/powertoys/install.md

 To ensure that your machine meets these requirements, check your Windows version and build number by pressing <kbd>⊞ Win</kbd>+<kbd>R</kbd>, then type `winver` and press <kbd>OK</kbd>.
 Or enter the `ver` command in Windows Command Prompt.
 You can [update to the latest Windows version](ms-settings:windowsupdate) in the **Windows Settings**.

-## Install with Windows executable file via GitHub
+## Installing with Windows executable file via GitHub

 > [!div class="nextstepaction"]
 > [Install PowerToys](https://aka.ms/installpowertoys)